cardano-community/guild-operators/docs/upgrade.md

-??? example "One-Time major upgrade for Guild Scripts from 20-Jan-2023 (expand for details)"
+??? example "One-Time major upgrade for Koios Scripts from 20-Jan-2023 (expand for details)"

     The scripts on guild-operators repository have gone through quite a few changes to accomodate for the below: